 Software Engineering

-Use AI to ingest, organize, and retrieve knowledge from meeting transcripts, documents, and personal notes β€” whether building a team-wide queryable knowledge base (syncing transcripts and docs into indexed, searchable stores) or managing a personal note system (organizing, backlinking, and triaging fleeting notes).
-AI accelerates capture and retrieval; the human decides what matters and how it's used.
+Use AI to ingest, organize, and retrieve knowledge from meeting transcripts, documents, tickets, email, and team chat β€” from building a team-wide queryable knowledge base to quickly finding service owners, past decisions, and relevant conversation history.
+AI accelerates capture and retrieval; the human decides what matters and how it is used.

 Why the human is still essential here